-Claire is the Chair of the Practice Board and is also a Director of Dalriada.
+Claire is the Chair of the Practice Board.
 She has worked in the pensions industry for six and a half years and has over 15 years of experience in project and programme management.

 Claire heads up the practice area which deals specifically with Dalriada's Regulatory Appointments, specialising in appointments by TPR to schemes suspected of being involved in pension liberation and/or the misappropriation of funds.
-She has developed considerable experience of the complex and non-standard issues faced by these schemes, having worked with external advisors and TPR since joining Dalriada in
+She has developed considerable experience of the complex and non-standard issued faced by these schemes, having worked with external advisors and TPR since joining Dalriada in